patriciogonzalezvivo/lygia/README.md

 ```

-* Utilize **function overloading**. where arguments are arrange in such a way that optional elements are at the back.
+* **Function Overloading**.
+Arguments are arranged in such a way that optional elements are at the back.
 When possible sort them according their memory size (except textures that reamin at the top).
 Ex.: `sampler2D, mat4, mat3, mat2, vec4, vec3, vec2, float, ivec4, ivec3, ivec2, int, bool`

 ```glsl